classgraph/classgraph/README.md

 **Mechanism 2:**

-a.
-Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors.
+1. Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors.
-b.
-Call `FastClasspathScanner#scan()` to scan the classpath.
+2. Call `FastClasspathScanner#scan()` to scan the classpath.
 The return value is of type `ScanResult`.
-c.
-Call `ScanResult#getNamesOf...()` methods to query for classes, interfaces and annotations of interest.
+3. Call `ScanResult#getNamesOf...()` methods to query for classes, interfaces and annotations of interest.

 This method does not call the classloader on any matching classes, which can be useful if the static initializer code for matching classes would trigger unwanted side effects if run during a classpath scan.
 (The `ScanResult#getNamesOf...()` methods return lists of strings, rather than lists of `Class<?>` references -- resolving a class reference requires calling the classloader.)